 The remainder of this series are still in production and will appear here as they are ready.

-Doctor Who and any associated images are ©BBC 1963-2013.
-This page and the Oxford Doctor Who Society are not affiliated with the BBC in any way and is a non-commercial fansite for the appreciation of the world's longest running sci-fi show.
+Doctor Who and any associated images are ©BBC 1963-2016.
+This page and the Oxford Doctor Who Society are not affiliated with the BBC in any way.
+We are a non-commercial society for the appreciation of the world's longest running sci-fi show.
 To contact the society email firstname.lastname@example.org